yashchaudhari008/Codechef_Cards/README.md

 # Codechef Cards

-A WebApp to check friends rating and other details on [codechef.](https://www.codechef.com/) Just add username and track your friends progress!!
+A WebApp to check friend's [codechef](https://www.codechef.com/) rating and other details.
+- Just add username and track your friends progress!!
+- Press delete to remove friend

-Make sure to ⭐ the repo.
+- Make sure to ⭐ the repo and share with your friends.

+> This app is using [this](https://github.com/Abhijeet-AR/Competitive_Programming_Score_API) API by [Abhijeet-AR](https://github.com/Abhijeet-AR) for fetching user details.

 ## Deployed App
  App is live on github-pages and is available at <https://yashchaudhari008.github.io/Codechef_Cards/>.